HDviews/OpenGL-Platformer/README.md

 # OpenGL-Platformer
-OpenGL platformer with box2D as a physics engine
+OpenGL platformer with custom made physics engine

 this projects goal is to show the following Graphics topics in pixel art form